Click Below to Skip Ahead

 Exercise 🐈

 It won’t be a difficult mission to persuade your Kinkalow to exercise.
-They are very energetic and need interactive toys, cat trees, and scratching posts.
-Since your cat only needs roughly 15 minutes of exercise daily, it should be no trouble.
+They are very energetic and need interactive toys, short cat trees, and scratching posts.
+Since your cat only needs roughly two sessions of 15 minutes of exercise daily, it should be no trouble.

 Kinkalows enjoy playtime with their owners, and if you would like to partake in those activities, they would be more than happy to run around with you.
 Just be careful to protect your forearms; Kinkalows are skilled kickers.

-Despite their small legs, Kinkalows enjoy strenuous exercise and need an outlet to expel their energy.
+Despite their small legs, Kinkalows enjoy moving around and need an outlet to expel their energy.
 If you do not teach them how to use a scratching post, they’ll sharpen their claws on the furniture and fabrics in your home.

 While some cats have no trouble getting in their daily dose of exercise via the zoomies, others require a bit more encouragement to get active.
 The innovative Hepper Hi-Lo Cat Scratcher offers a 3-position design that provides cats with a variety of levels to play on, each engaging their full body and muscles.
 The durable cardboard scratching pad is an enticing cat-friendly place to climb, stretch, and claw, fulfilling their instinctual need to scratch.